c4arl0s/13Plumbing/README.md

 # 	* [Explore the Object Database](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

 While we have a basic understanding of Git's object interaction, we have yet to explore were Git keeps all of these objects.
-In your **RysGitTutorialRepository**, open the directory **.git/objects**.
+In your RysGitTutorialRepository, open the directory .git/objects.
 This is Git's object database.

-Each object, regardless of type, is stored as a file, using its **SHA-1** **checksum** as the filename (sort of).
+**Each object, regardless of type, is stored as a file, using its SHA-1 checksum as the filename (sort of**).
 But, instead of sorting all objects in a single directory, they are split up using the first two characters of their ID as a directory name, resulting in an object database that looks something like the following.

 ```console
 Tue Jul 21 ~/iOS/RysGitTutorialRepository